Top Trends in the Automotive Industry for 2013 – Part 1 in series of 4

 According to the automotive industry research firm R.L.
 Polk & Co., consumers are holding their cars, on average, for 63.9 months, which is up 4.5 months from the previous year.

-Keeping a regular maintenance schedule and aligning with a trusted mechanic is critical to insure the maximum life of your vehicle at the minimum of cost.
+Keeping a regular maintenance schedule and aligning with a trusted mechanic is critical to ensure the maximum life of your vehicle at the minimum of cost.